© 2022 All rights reserved Worktop Library

 It is an exotic natural stone with extraordinary aesthetics.
 Generally, it has a pitch-black background and bold hues and minerals that can be monochromatic or multicoloured.
 As a result, a polished quartzite worktop offers the highest sheen amongst all natural stones, including marble.
 In addition, it provides an elegant glassy finish that is unrivalled by any other countertop material.

-Black Quartzite geology: according to Wikipedia, a natural stone that classifies as quartzite must contain a minimum of 80% interlocking mosaic of quartz crystals.
+Black Quartzite geology: according to Wikipedia, a natural stone classifies as quartzite must contain a minimum of 80% interlocking mosaic of quartz crystals.
 Furthermore, It is a metamorphic rock (it changes under the weather over millennia) undergoing high heat and pressure.
-In effect, its quartz sandstone minerals re-crystallize under pressure, becoming coarse and of different shapes.
-Because quartzite is a type of silica, we recommend fabricating it with professional tools and machinery.
+Its quartz sandstone minerals re-crystallize under pressure, becoming coarse and of different shapes.
+Because quartzite is silica, we recommend fabricating it with professional tools and machinery.

 Now you know how this natural stone forms and some of the looks you can achieve with it, the following is a list of quartzite countertop materials in black.
 You’ll be surprised to learn that some of them can look even better than black marble.